-- 18. The Governing Body shall give not less than three months' notice to a Tutor, Domus Tutor, Chaplain, or Lecturer of its intention not to reappoint her at the end of any period for which she has been appointed. - 19.
-Any Tutor, Domus Tutor, Chaplain, or Lecturer shall, if she desires to resign, give three months' notice in writing of such intention. - 20.
-Tutors, the Chaplain, Lecturers and Administrative Officers shall not hold office after the end of the academic year in which they attain the age of sixty-five; save that where a stipendary University office or appointment is held which is tenable until a later age, a Fellowship may be held to be co-terminus with the University office or appointment.
+- 18. The Governing Body shall give not less than three months' notice to a Tutor, Domus Tutor, or Lecturer of its intention not to reappoint her at the end of any period for which she has been appointed. - 19.
+The Governing Body shall give not less than three months' notice to a Chaplain of its intention to terminate her appointment or not to reappoint her at the end of any period for which she has been appointed. - 20.
+Any Tutor, Domus Tutor, Chaplain, or Lecturer shall, if she desires to resign, give three months' notice in writing of such intention. - 21.
+Tutors and Lecturers shall not hold office after the end of the academic year in which they reach retirement age, as defined in the University's regulations.